Cryp2mix/Cryptomix/README.md

-Cryptomix is a initial palestinian coin
+Cryptomix is a initial pal coin